Source of secondhand equipment

 The West Sussex BKA auction has been run continuously since 1975 and is one of the largest in the south of England, if not the whole country.
-As of 2015 I have attended each one and been the auctioneer for over 20 years.
+As of 2018 I have attended each one and been the auctioneer since the mid 1980s.
 I can tell a few amusing tales!
 The highest number of lots I have ever sold was 468, but the current organisers try to keep to a more manageable 300 lots if possible.
 Some are much smaller affairs that are run by the smaller BKAs.

 I know little about other auctions or how they are run.
 Some may have professional auctioneers, but we tried that a couple of times and found it a problem because a non - beekeeper couldn't explain the item for sale.
 I am not a professional auctioneer, but as an experienced beekeeper I can often explain the use of some of the lesser known lots and perhaps some of their history.

 There is usually quite a lot of banter at our sale, but a jovial atmosphere certainly helps make the event more enjoyable.

 I have inspected the live bees every year since we started and always with an audience, so that potential buyers can see what they are getting.
 If there is a relevant point, both good and bad, I will indicate it.
 Someone else takes notes, which are repeated at the sale, so if the queen is clipped and marked, the colony has chalk brood or the combs are poor the buyers are aware.
 We insist that bees for sale have been inspected by a Bee Inspector within 2 weeks of the sale.
 They initial each frame, so I know they have been inspected.